 Having transformed from a victim of her illness to a champion of recovery, she dedicates her life to helping other individuals with mental health diagnoses find treatment, recovery, and peace, as well as change the world’s view of mental health.
 She also believes that humor is a powerful tool for social change, thus she incorporates it in her life and public speaking.
 Her signature phrase is “STIGMA SMASH!”

-For my efforts, I won the Mental Health Association Hope & Courage Award, the National Alliance on Mental Illness Next Step Award, and many other accolades.
-I have served in the mental health field for 5 years as an advocate, educator, speaker, peer mentor, case manager, supervisor, Mental Health Services Act Steering Committee member, and Dayle McIntosh Center for the Disabled board member.
-I am currently a graduate student at California State University, Long Beach in the Master’s of Social Work program, and received a B.S. in Chemistry from Harvey Mudd College.
+For her efforts, she won the Mental Health Association Hope & Courage Award, the National Alliance on Mental Illness Next Step Award, and many other accolades.
+She has served in the mental health field for 7 years as a public speaker, advocate, educator, direct service provider, supervisor, Mental Health Services Act Steering Committee member, and Dayle McIntosh Center for the Disabled board member.
+She is currently a graduate student at California State University, Long Beach, in the Master’s of Social Work program, and received a B.S. in Chemistry from Harvey Mudd College.

 She has delivered over 100 presentations and speeches on mental health, including a TEDx talk, “Relapse is Part of Recovery.”